companieshouse/lfp-appeals-frontend/.github/PULL_REQUEST_TEMPLATE.md

 ### Merge instructions

-We are commited to keeping commit history clean, consistent and linear.
-To achive this commit should be structured as follows:
+We are committed to keeping commit history clean, consistent and linear.
+To achieve this commit should be structured as follows:

 ```
 <type>[optional scope]: <description>